Tucker Carlson says he'll take his show to Twitter

 A fight with Fox News over being sidelined until 2025

-Carlson and the network have yet to work out the terms under which he departs.
+Carlson and the network have yet to work out the terms under which he departs, which could complicate or thwart his plans.
 On Tuesday afternoon, Axios reported that Carlson's lawyer warned Fox that it cannot enforce the non-compete provision in his contract that prohibits him from hosting a show outside of Fox until early 2025.
 Axios reports the attorney, Bryan Freedman, says Fox has already breached the contract.

 A Fox spokesperson said neither the network nor parent company Fox Corp. are commenting on the letter.